 Today, especially for young people, friendships commonly end this way.
 People who don’t exist on social networks, don’t exist in your life.
-It’s cold, and somewhat impersonal to break these ties.
+It’s cold and somewhat impersonal to break these ties.

 It’s not always easy to realize when you stop being important to someone.
 Not only that, but they could also lose respect for you, and then their needs become more selfish.

 Show support, fondness, and understanding to your friends, but only when this is reciprocated.

 - If you don’t feel any of these dimensions and you see that the individual only looks for you when they want something, then you shouldn’t have any qualms setting limits.

 - The truth is, all you need to do is truly state how you feel and set limits.

 The pleasure of truly being important to someone

 You will move forward in life with the minimum amount of things, with what is truly important and makes your heart big.

 Those that walk with a light mind and a bigger heart will enjoy greater happiness, which is why you shouldn’t have any qualms about leaving people behind that you truly are not important to.

-Healing after this discovery takes time but, you also need to always remember that the greatest love in your life should always be yourself.
+Healing after this discovery takes time but, you need to remember that the greatest love in your life should always be yourself.

 Make yourself a priority.
-Look out for yourself everyday and for the people who really care about you.
+Look out for yourself every day and for the people who really care about you.